tsbarry/ASW-Market-Analysis/README.md

 ## Results
 ![](images/work_from_home_boxplot.jpg)

 Observing the visualisations we can notice that people who work from home have less of a salary compared to those who work from the office.
 Despite both remote and non-remote having a p-value greater than 0.05, if we drop the outliers the p-values could change.

 ![](images/ranked_skills.jpg)

 In addition, we also observe that the top ranked skills for data analyst are SQL, excel, tableau, python, power-bi, and R.

 ![](images/sql_salaries_boxplot.jpg)
 ![](images/python_salaries_boxplot.jpg)
 ![](images/tableau_salaries_boxplot.jpg)

 Also people with SQL, python, and tableau skill have a higher salary compared to those who do not.
+Therefore making it important for anyone seeking a data analysit job to posses these skills

 ![](images/ranked_cities.jpg)
 ![](images/company_salaries_boxplot.jpg)

 Moreover, some of the top cities for data analyst apart from LA, NY and Atlanta, are cities such as Wichita, Maize, Tulsa.
 For the top companies, there is a mix of companies and external contracts therefore some of the top companies for data analyst base on this visual are Citi, Edward Jones and Apex systems.

 ## Next Actions